Aliases for SIX2 Gene

 GeneCards Summary for SIX2 Gene

 SIX2 (SIX Homeobox 2) is a Protein Coding gene.
-Diseases associated with SIX2 include microtia.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein complex binding.
+Diseases associated with SIX2 include enamel caries and duodenal disease.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is SIX6.

 UniProtKB/Swiss-Prot for SIX2 Gene